 - Use your regular face scrub (don’t be too harsh as you don’t want to irritate your skin) (the next 6 days simply wash your face with your usual cleanser or an acne specific cleanser)

-- (Optional) use whitch hazel (perfect to tone and tighten the pores, check our post here about the 18 uses of whitch hazel on face.
+- (Optional) use witch hazel (perfect to tone and tighten the pores, check our post here about the 18 uses of whitch hazel on face.
 Make sure to pick the one without alcohol as it is too drying in the long run)

 - Apply the vitamin C serum on your face and let it penetrate for 5 minutes.

 - Apply your day cream with SPF /night cream (important to wait at least 5 minutes as the serum PH is lower to be effective.
-If you apply your cream too quickly, you will modify the overal PH and “neutralize” the vitamin C effect.
+If you apply your cream too quickly, you will modify the overall PH and “neutralize” the vitamin C effect.
 Let it penetrate for 5 minutes then you can apply the face cream (day or night)